SFETNI/Extended-KKS-Phase-Field-model/README.md

 2. **Post-Processing Tools**
    - `Postprocess.ipynb`: This notebook is utilized for the post-processing of simulation outputs.
 It deals with:
      - Mapping of microstructures.
-     - Qualitative analysis including microstructure evolution.
+     - Qualitative and Pre-quantitative analysis including microstructure evolution.

 3. **DSC Analysis Tool**
    - `compute_DSC.ipynb`: Dedicated to computing quantitative data from simulations, specifically focusing on DSC heat curves.